 Vitamins and minerals, also known as micronutrients, are necessary for disease prevention and good health, and 26 of them are essential for humans to include in their diets to, at least, minimum levels.
-We’ve designed the Huel formula so it contains at least the recommended daily amount (RDA), or nutrient reference value (NRV), of every vitamin and mineral required in the human diet at a 2,000-calorie intake of Huel.
+We’ve designed the Huel Product formulas so they contain at least the recommended daily amount (RDA), or nutrient reference value (NRV), of every vitamin and mineral required in the human diet at a 2,000kcal intake.

-The following table shows percentages of each micronutrient and the main phytonutrients in Huel provided by the food ingredients compared to what we’ve added from our bespoke micronutrient blend.
-In addition, the table shows the approximate total percentage of each micro- and phytonutrient in Huel that’s from natural sources (figures based on Huel European v2.3).
+The following table shows the percentages of each micronutrient and the main phytonutrients in Huel Powders provided by the food ingredients compared to what we’ve added from our bespoke micronutrient blend.
+In addition, the tables show the approximate total percentage of each micro- and phytonutrient in the Huel Powders that are from natural sources.

 |Micronutrient||% from food ingredients||% from VM blend||% natural|